-This leaflet tells you about what you can expect when your child comes to hospital for dental treatment under general anaesthetic (whilst asleep).
+This leaflet will tell you about what you can expect when your child comes to the hospital for a dental treatment under general anaesthetic (whilst asleep).

 Why does my child need dental treatment under general anaesthetic?

-For some children however treatment under a general anaesthetic may be the only option.
-The Dentist has decided that your child’s treatment needs to be done with a general anaesthetic.
+For some children however, treatment under a general anaesthetic may be the only option.
+The Dentist decides whether your child’s treatment will need to be done with a general anaesthetic.

 Are there any risks or complications?

-- headache or a sore throat.
-This can happen to 1 child in every 10.1,2
+- Headache or a sore throat.
+This can happen to 1 child in every 10.

-- sickness or dizziness.
-This can happen to 1 child in every 10.1,2
+- Sickness or dizziness.
+This can happen to 1 child in every 10.

-- agitation on waking.
-This can happen to 1 child in every 5.1,2
+- Agitation on waking.
+This can happen to 1 child in every 5.

-- serious allergic reaction to the anaesthetic.
-This can happen to 1 child in every 10,000.1,2
+- Serious allergic reaction to the anaesthetic.
+This can happen to 1 child in every 10,000.

-- death from anaesthesia.
-This can happen to less than 1 healthy child in every 100,000 having minor or moderate non-emergency surgery.1,2
+- Death from anaesthesia.
+This can happen to less than 1 healthy child in every 100,000 having minor or moderate non-emergency surgery.

-Are there any extra risks with the anaesthetic if my child has learning disabilities or has special medical problems?
+Are there any extra risks with the anaesthetic if my child has learning disabilities or medical problems?

-Yes, there may be a small increase in risk but this risk should be outweighed by the benefits of your child’s treatment.
+There may be a small increase in risk for children with learning disabilities or medical problems, but this risk is outweighed by the benefits of your child’s treatment.
 Each child is different and will be carefully assessed (checked) before their procedure so their treatment can be tailored to their needs.

-Sometimes children with serious medical problems who need a general anaesthetic for their dental treatment need to be admitted to hospital rather than go home the same day.
-This allows full preparation for their operation and the anaesthetic and a longer recovery period afterwards.
+Sometimes, children with serious medical problems who need a general anaesthetic for their dental treatment need to be admitted to hospital rather than go home the same day.
+This allows for full preparation for their operation and the anaesthetic, and a longer recovery period afterwards.
+If your child needs this, they may need to be seen at a different hospital that has extra facilities.

 How can I prepare my child for a general anaesthetic?

-Unless your child is very young, you should try and explain that they are going into hospital.
-Explain why they need to have their teeth looked at by the Dentist.
-Try to explain some basic information about what will happen to them when they are in hospital.
+Unless your child is very young, it’s important that you try and explain that they are going into hospital.
+You need to explain why they need to have their teeth looked at by the Dentist.
+Make sure to try to explain some basic information about what will happen to them when they are in hospital.

 The best time to provide this information will differ between children.
-Pre-school children probably only need to know the day before.
-Older children may need more time.
+Pre-school children probably only need to know the day before, while older children may need more time.

-The animal characters are for younger children and the people characters are for slightly older children.
-The app contains several types of children’s surgery in the hospital so some of the details in the story may not apply to your child.
-(It says ‘operation’ but your child will be having a dental procedure).
+The app covers many different types of children’s surgery in the hospital, some of the details in the story may not apply to your child.
+Some will say ‘operation’ but your child will be having a dental procedure.

-Hopefully it will allow your child to become familiar with the process of their anaesthetic.
+Hopefully, with this app, it will allow you and your child to become more familiar with the process of their anaesthetic.

-If you feel your child may benefit from a visit to the Children and Young Person’s Elective and Investigation Unit (CYPEIU), to see the surroundings and meet the staff before their procedure, this can be arranged by phoning the Children’s Ward 01642 382715 and asking to speak to the Nurse in charge.
+If you feel your child may benefit from a visit to the Unit, to see the surroundings and meet the staff before their procedure, this can be arranged by phoning the Children’s Ward on 01642 382715 and asking to speak to the Nurse in charge.

-Hospital Play Specialists will also be available on the day of your child’s treatment to help explain and prepare your child for theatre.
+Hospital Play Specialists may also be available on the day of your child’s treatment to help explain and prepare your child for theatre.

 How should I prepare my child on the day of their treatment?